IsmaelKP2/DrupalInstrumentation/README.md

 ## docker-compose.yml

-fill the environment value for the splunk-otel-collector
+fill the environment value for the splunk-otel-collector service
 ```
 splunk-otel-collector:
 ...